 Washington died in 2011.
 The group is now lead by Brazella Briscoe who has planned a tour to coincide with the release of the Harmonizer’s first new recording in 15 years: Bringing In the Sheaves.

 It’s a fitting celebration for a group that’s celebrating a Diamond Jubilee.

 04 The Quartet Tradition

 Bringing in the Sheaves

-The new album was recorded at Marigny Recording Studio, located in the historic Luthjen’s Dance Hall, which just happens to be where Music Inside Out is produced.
+The 2014 album was recorded at Marigny Recording Studio, located in the historic Luthjen’s Dance Hall, which just happens to be where Music Inside Out is produced.

 Bringing in the Sheaves was produced by Jason Rhein (American Routes, Music Inside Out) and Brazella Briscoe, and features Brazella’s brother, William Briscoe, Franklin Smith, Marion Chambers, Benjamin Francois and Luther G. Williams on vocals, backed by drummer Joseph Carter, guitarist William Walker, keyboardist Joseph Warrick, and Walter Hardy III on the B3 organ.

 An excellent horn section adds New Orleans flavor with arrangements by the great trumpeter Wendell Brunious.
 He performs along with trumpeter Andre Ride and Christian Winther on tenor saxophone.

 The Zion Harmonizers are not, of course, the only Gospel group in Louisiana.
 The state has a long and storied history of groups that sang — and sing — their hearts out for the greater glory of the Lord.

 Some of the great Louisiana quartets of old, now long gone, include: